Georges Charpak: Life

+Scientific achievements

-In 1959, he joined the staff of CERN (European Organization for Nuclear Research) in Geneva, where he invented and developed the multiwire proportional chamber.
+In 1959, Charpak joined the staff of CERN (European Organization for Nuclear Research) in Geneva, where he invented and developed the multiwire proportional chamber.
 The chamber was patented and quickly superseded the old bubble chambers, allowing for better data processing.
 This new creation had been made public during 1968.
 Charpak was later to become a joint inventor with Nlolc and Policarpo of the scintillation drift chamber during the latter parts of the 1970s.
-He eventually retired from CERN in 1991.
+He retired from CERN in 1991.

 In 1980, Georges Charpak became professor-in-residence at École supérieure de physique et de chimie industrielles in Paris (ESPCI) and held the Joliot-Curie Chair there in 1984.
 This is where he developed and demonstrated the powerful applications of the particle detectors he invented, most notably for enabling better health diagnostics.

 He was the co-founder of a number of start-up in the biolab arena, including Molecular Engines Laboratories, Biospace Instruments and SuperSonic Imagine – together with Mathias Fink.
 He was elected to the French Academy of Sciences on 20 May 1985.

+Georges Charpak received the High Energy Particle Physics Prize of the European Physical Society in 1989 (the first edition of the prize) "for the development of detectors: multiwire proportional chambers, drift chambers and several other gaseous detectors, and their applications in other fields".

 Georges Charpak was awarded the Nobel Prize in Physics in 1992 "for his invention and development of particle detectors, in particular the multiwire proportional chamber", with affiliations to both École supérieure de physique et de chimie industrielles (ESPCI) and CERN.
 This was the last time a single person was awarded the Physics prize, as of 2025.
 In 1999, Charpak received the Golden Plate Award of the American Academy of Achievement.

-In France, Charpak was a very strong advocate for nuclear power.
-Charpak was a member of the Board of Sponsors of the Bulletin of the Atomic Scientists.

-Charpak married Dominique Vidal in 1953.
-They had three children.
-The pediatrician Nathalie Charpak (born 1955) is his daughter.

-Charpak died on 29 September 2010, in Paris, at the age of 86.
+In the French village Saint-Genis-Pouilly—located directly opposite the CERN "campus", there is a street named in his honor.